msmykx-intel/openvino/docs/articles_en/documentation/openvino_legacy_features/post_training_optimization_tool/quantizing_models.rst

 Quantizing cascaded models
 ##########################

 When the optimized model is a cascaded one (consists of several submodels, for example, MT-CNN), it will be necessary to implement a complex inference pipeline that can properly handle different submodels and data flow between them.
 POT API provides the ``Engine`` interface for this purpose, which allows customization of the inference logic.
 However, it is recommended to inherit from ``IEEngine`` helper class that already contains all the logic required to do the inference based on OpenVINO Python API.
-For more details, see the following :doc:`example <pot_example_face_detection_README>`.

 Examples
 ####################